nashville-software-school/server-side-python-curriculum/book-3-bangazon/chapters/HEROKU_DEPLOYMENT.md

 ### Using Postman

-At this point you should be able to use postman to get data from the database.
+At this point you should be able to use Postman to get data from the database.

-Copy the token key you just created and add it to the postman headers:
+Copy the token key you just created and add it to the Postman headers:
 ![postman example headers](./images/postman_ex.png)

 Copy the url heroku gave you into the url bar and try it out!

 ### Front end Deployment
 Good news!
 Whatever you used to deploy during the front end will still work.
-You'll just need to update your api calls in react to use the deployed url
+You'll just need to update your API calls in react to use the deployed URL